PhaelIshall/hpc_lecture/README.md

 # 19M38202

+For the final report please see `final_report` folder

 |          | Topic                                | Sample code               |
 | -------- | ------------------------------------ | ------------------------- |
 | Class 1  | Introduction to parallel programming |                           |